cjoster/psp-artifacts/testcases/README.md

 # Test Cases

-In the two subfolders contained in this folder are test cases that will test out the the PodSecurityPolicy.
+In the two sub-folders contained in this folder are test cases that will test out the the PodSecurityPolicy.

 Use the `kubectl --as=...` to test these cases.
 You can also `kubectl login`